More than 2,000 Texas Baptists focus on Jesus’ agenda, hear clarified calling

 Messengers passed a resolution that stated in part, “the work of the Great Commission and Great Commandments is too big for any one local church and [we] are grateful to God for the past 100 years of partnership mission through the Cooperative Program.”

-Bill Arnold, former president of Texas Baptist Mission Foundation, was elected secretary of the corporation, and Michael Evans, Sr., pastor of the Bethlehem Baptist Church in Mansfield, was elected registration secretary.
+Bill Arnold, former president of Texas Baptist Mission Foundation, was elected secretary of the corporation, and Michael Evans Sr., pastor of the Bethlehem Baptist Church in Mansfield, was elected registration secretary.

-In other business, messengers approved a recommendation from the Committee on annual meeting to hold the 2027 Texas Baptists annual meeting in Tyler.
+In other business, messengers approved a recommendation from the Committee on Annual Meeting to hold the 2027 Texas Baptists annual meeting in Tyler.
 The 2026 Texas Baptists annual meeting will be held in Waco, and the 2025 annual meeting is set for Abilene.

 Louisiana Baptists urged to ‘connect, cooperate, commit’